cloudeteer/terraform-azurerm-launchpad/README.md

 ### <a name="output_subnet_id"></a> [subnet\_id](#output\_subnet\_id)

-Description: The ID of the subnet within the Virtual Network, associated with the Launchpad production environment.
+Description: The ID of the subnet within the Virtual Network associated with the Launchpad.
+If `var.subnet_id` is specified, its value is used for this output.
+Otherwise, the ID of the subnet created by this module is returned.

 ### <a name="output_subnet_name"></a> [subnet\_name](#output\_subnet\_name)

-Description: The name of the subnet within the Virtual Network, associated with the Launchpad production environment in case.
+Description: The name of the subnet within the Virtual Network associated with the Launchpad.
+If `var.subnet_id` is not specified, the name of the subnet created by this module is returned.
+Otherwise, the name is extracted from the specified `var.subnet_id`.

 ### <a name="output_virtual_network_id"></a> [virtual\_network\_id](#output\_virtual\_network\_id)

 Description: The ID of the Azure Virtual Network (VNet) associated with the Launchpad.
+If `var.subnet_id` is not specified, the ID of the Virtual Network created by this module is returned.
+Otherwise, the Virtual Network ID is derived from the specified `var.subnet_id`.

 ### <a name="output_virtual_network_name"></a> [virtual\_network\_name](#output\_virtual\_network\_name)

 Description: The name of the Azure Virtual Network (VNet) associated with the Launchpad.
+If `var.subnet_id` is not specified, the name of the Virtual Network created by this module is returned.
+Otherwise, the name is extracted from the specified `var.subnet_id`.
 <!-- END_TF_DOCS -->